Treehouse of Horror IV: "Bart Simpson's Dracula"

+Credits

+In all Treehouse of Horror shows, the names on the credits include middle name nicknames, in quotation marks, which reflect some association with Halloween or horror.

+Conan O'Brien's credits all reference his new role as host of Late Night with Conan O'Brien, including a credit that says "Watch Conan O'Brien" and another which says "12:30 NBC" as his "middle" name.
+O'Brien had just begun his tenure on September 13, 1993, roughly a month before the 1993 Treehouse of Horror episode aired.

 Production

 "Treehouse of Horror IV" was directed by David Silverman and co-written by Conan O'Brien (his final assignment for The Simpsons; by the time this episode aired, his brand-new late night show on NBC had been on for a little over a month), Bill Oakley, Josh Weinstein, Greg Daniels, Dan McGrath, and Bill Canterbury.
-It is the fourth episode of the annual Treehouse of Horror Halloween specials.
-As with the rest of the Halloween specials, the episode is considered non-canon and falls outside the show's regular continuity.
 O'Brien worked on the "wrap-arounds" of Bart introducing each segment to make sure that they "pulled" the episode together.
 The wrap-arounds are based on Rod Serling's television series Night Gallery, in which Serling appears at an art gallery and introduces each episode by unveiling paintings depicting the stories.
 Executive producer James L. Brooks loved the show, so it was "great fun" for him to do the parody.
 Show runner David Mirkin thought the Treehouse of Horror episodes were the hardest episodes to do because the staff had to fit in all three stories in only 22 minutes.
 Mirkin said, "Things had to happen really fast.
 They're really just crammed with jokes and story beats and everything."

-The first segment, "The Devil and Homer Simpson", was written by Daniels and McGrath.
-The first time Devil Flanders appears, he looks the same as the devil Chernabog from the 1940 Walt Disney produced film Fantasia; Silverman particularly admired the animation in that sequence.
+"The Devil and Homer Simpson" was written by Daniels and McGrath.
+The first time Devil Flanders appears, he resembles the devil Chernabog from Fantasia (1940); Silverman particularly admired the animation in that sequence.
 Oakley loved the idea of Flanders being the Devil because he was the character whom viewers would least expect.
 He also thought Harry Shearer did a good job of playing Flanders in a much darker way, while remaining very true to the character.
 Many scenes had to be cut to shorten the segment, including one that showed Homer's severed head being used as a bowling ball by a demon in hell.
 This scene later appeared in the clip show episode "The Simpsons 138th Episode Spectacular", which aired in the show's seventh season.